Adarsh Housing Society scandal: Alleged violations

 The Adarsh Society high-rise was constructed in the Colaba locality of Mumbai.
 This is considered a sensitive coastal area by the Indian Defence forces and is the location of various Indian defence establishments.

 The society is also alleged to have violated Indian environment ministry rules.

-The scam is notable for the fact that it was enacted over a period of ten years and required the active involvement of successive officials in many crucial posts.
-Rules and regulations across many departments and ministries, both at the Centre and the state of Maharashtra, were flouted or bent to allow for the construction of the building.
-Some of the more blatant transgressions included: obtaining a No Objection Certificate (NOC) from the Army towards construction of the building in a sensitive zone, getting the Mumbai Metropolitan Region Development Authority (MMRDA) development plan modified, and obtaining another NOC for residential development in a Coastal Regulation Zone, often through manipulation of records and misrepresentation of facts.
-Efforts by honest officers to bring this to the notice of top officials were ignored.

-The issue was first raised in a newspaper report in 2003 but did not evoke any official reaction.
+The issue was first raised by IBN7 News channel in 2003 as mentioned by Indian Navy in its affidavit to committee probing Adarsh Scam.
+Sr journalist Ravindra Ambekar expose this scam.
 In 2010, it was again raised by various newspapers and TV channels.
 Questions were raised about the manner in which apartments in the building were allocated to bureaucrats, politicians and army personnel who had nothing to do with the Kargil War and the way in which clearances were obtained for the construction of the building of the Adarsh Society.

 It had led to the resignation of the then Chief Minister, Ashok Chavan.

 Some of the current allottees of the flats in the Adarsh co-operative society building have offered to return their flats, denying allegations that they were allotted flats because they influenced or helped, in some manner, the construction of the society by violating the rules.

-In an interview to The Hindu published on 26 March 2012, General VK Singh, the Chief of Army Staff ascribed many of the attempts to malign him during his tenure to, amongst others, those he described as "the Adarsh lobby", those directly connected to the scam, as well as those who were affected by his efforts to rid the army of corruption.
+In an interview to The Hindu published on 26 March 2012, General VK Singh, the Chief of Army Staff ascribed many of the attempts to malign him during his tenure to, amongst others, those he described as "the Adarsh lobby", as well as those who were affected by his efforts to rid the army of corruption.